Kim Jin-gyu (footballer, born 1997)

-Kim Jin-gyu (Korean: 김진규; born 24 February 1997) is a South Korean footballer who plays as a midfielder for Gimcheon Sangmu and the South Korea national team.
+Kim Jin-gyu (Korean: 김진규; born 24 February 1997) is a South Korean footballer who plays as a midfielder for Jeonbuk Hyundai Motors and the South Korea national team.

 Career

 Kim signed a professional contract with Busan IPark in January 2015.
 Kim made his debut for the club on 4 July 2015 in a 1–0 defeat to Seongnam FC.
 He scored his professional debut goal on 27 July against Daejeon Citizens to become the youngest goal scorer in the K League 1.

 Under Choi Yun-kyum in 2018, Kim featured regularly on the left side of a front three.
 However, Choi's replacement Cho Deok-je preferred to use Kim in central midfield.
 Under Cho, Kim was a regular for the side that went on to gain promotion to the K League 1.

 In January 2020, Kim played for the South Korea U-23 team at the AFC U23 Championship.
 The team won the tournament to qualify for the 2020 Summer Olympics.

 In July 2021, Kim was named in the final squad for the 2020 Summer Olympics.
-He made three appearances in South Korea's run to the quarter finals.
+He made three appearances in South Korea's run to the quarter-finals.

 On 17 March 2022, Jeonbuk Hyundai Motors announced the official signing of Kim.
-He made his debut game for Jeonbuk Hyundai on 19 March 2022 in a draw against Gimcheon Sangmu.
+He made his debut game for Jeonbuk Hyundai Motors on 19 March 2022 in a draw against Gimcheon Sangmu.